 Our tour begins with an early flight out of London’s Gatwick airport to the port city of Heraklion in Crete.
 We celebrate the start of this holiday with a welcome tasting, where we will be introduced to the wines of the region over our very first dinner together as a group.

-Enjoy a brief last stroll around Heraklion before we depart for the airport and catch our flight home in the afternoon.
+Enjoy some final free time in Heraklion this morning before we depart for the airport and catch our flight home this afternoon.

 Anton has over 20 years of experience in the Greek wine industry.
 He is both a chef and sommelier, and has consulted for Greek restaurants and wineries both in the UK and in Greece itself.
 He is passionate about showcasing regional dishes and wines to enable a greater understanding of a particular part of the country.
 His wine and food experience – and contacts – combined with his knowledge of Greek history, have always been hugely appreciated by clients in the past.
 Next year's wine tour of both Crete and Santorini promises to be extremely informative and enjoyable.